-To add a process to a channel, select the Channel Process command in the analysis menu and select the Channel.
-The list to the left of the Apply button shows processes to apply in order.
-Any values that can be modified for the selected process are displayed in the box on the left of the dialog.
-The Clear button removes all processes from the channel.
+Clear button removes all processes from the channel.
 Add appends a new process set by the drop down list to the left of the Add button to the end of the list.
-Delete removes the selected process from the list and Apply copies the current values of the arguments to the process.
+Delete removes the selected process and Apply copies changed argument values to the process.

-Some processes change the channel scale and offset (these are the values that translate between a 16-bit integer representation of a waveform and user units).
+- Copy to selected channels You can copy all the processes set for the current channel to other channels.
+Select the target channels by clicking their channel numbers (usually on the left edge of the time view) and click the Copy button.
+If the current channel has no processes, this will clear all processes from the selected channels. - Restrictions caused by processing Some processes change the channel scale and offset (these are the values that translate between a 16-bit integer representation of a waveform and user units).
 Such changes do not affect the data on disk and are removed when the process is removed.
 The Calibrate dialog and the Channel Information dialog will not allow you to change the channel calibration if an attached process has changed the channel scale or offset.
 You are not allowed to calibrate a RealWave channel that has any attached channel process.

 You can add processes of the following types: